jasonmaidev/PokeSquad/README.md

 # Jason | SaberXDev : PokeSquad Web App

-A simple Next.Js 13 application for building your random squad of Pokemons from Gen 1 to 3 because they are the only REAL Pokemon to ever exist!
+A simple Next.Js 13 application for building your random squad of Pokemons from Gen 1 to 3 because they are the only REAL Pokemon to ever exist...

+Just kidding!
+If you would like to include the most recent Gen Pokemons, simply repliacte this codebase and edit the `randomId` variable in `Pokemon.tsx` to return a random integer up to the current total number of Pokemons available across all generations.
+Voila!

 The codebase features a hybrid of the latest app routing architecture along with page directory naming conventions via exports per app component.

-\*\*Note: Typescript"s "expect error" comment is implemented at "\_app.ts" as a temporary workaround for builds failing with React server components.
-Will be updated in the future.
+\*\*Note: Typescript's `expect error` comment is implemented at `_app.tsx` as a temporary workaround for builds failing with React server components.
+This will be updated in the future once I have time to hunt down the new documentations for proper syntax rewrites.

 ## Getting Started